Angela Marx, Executive Director

 Heather has been an ACHS board member since 2015.
 Passionate about animal welfare, she has been adopting, rescuing, and advocating for homeless pets for decades.
 Thankful to have a supportive family, Heather has been able to give a forever home to many animals over the years.
 Professionally Heather has worked with kids in Athens county for some time and is currently the children's librarian at The Plains Public Library.

-Luke McElfresh, Treasurer
+Luke McElfresh, Vice President

-Luke joined the ACHS board in 2018, previously serving as Volunteer Coordinator and currently holding the position of Treasurer.
+Luke joined the ACHS board in 2018, previously serving as Volunteer Coordinator and Treasurer currently holding the position of Vice President.
 Thankful to be part of such a great organization, he values the positive impact that is made in the lives of so many animals and their owners.
 Professionally, Luke is an Associate Professor of Instruction within the Finance department at Ohio University.
 In his free time he enjoys spending time with his wife, two kids, and their three dogs.

 Patrick recently joined the Humane Society Board after having retired as the Managing Attorney for the Center for Student Legal Services.
 He had been active with the Athens County Humane Society and the Cat Shelter around 1980 after having moved back to Athens from Moorhead, Kentucky, where he raised goats and horses on a small farm.
 He is well known in Athens as an eccentric musician who plays harp and bagpipes and received the “volunteer of the year” award this year, from the Last Chance Corral, which rescues orphaned foals.
 Patrick has always had a deep love of animals, and currently spends a lot of his spare time trying to teach his cats to appreciate his fiddle playing.